 After a day of exploring the Inner Harbor, you can settle into a luxurious guest room featuring beds with handcrafted Kingdsdown mattress, private baths with whirlpool tubs, and fireplaces.
 Each morning, enjoy a full breakfast either in your room, in the parlor, or in the outdoor courtyard.

-Whatever your plans are when it comes to visiting these Baltimore Inner Harbor attractions, you can rest assured that your trip will be exceptional by staying at a Select Registry property!
+Whatever your plans are when it comes to visiting these Baltimore Inner Harbor attractions, you can rest assured that your trip will be exceptional by staying at a fantastic Maryland Inn or any Select Registry property!

 Photot courtesy Chuck Szmurlo via Wikimedia Commons.